ginoskler/ginoskler.github.io/_pages/about.md

 Research Interests
 ======
-I am interested in applied geometry and analysis across many computational and scientific fields.
+I am interested in pure and applied geometric analysis.
 In past projects, I have worked on information geometry, topological data analysis, and Monte-Carlo simulations.
-I am currently interested in exploring minimal submanifolds; in particular, theoretical questions about the regularity of minimizing currents, and applied questions about nonsmooth optimization algorithms.
+I am currently interested in exploring minimal submanifolds; in particular, theoretical questions about the regularity of minimizing currents, and applied questions about nonsmooth optimization algorithms and numerical simulations.

 Recent Coursework
 ======